Skip to main content

 For many men, a decline in natural testosterone production, often termed andropause or hypogonadism, contributes significantly to metabolic changes, including increased adiposity, reduced muscle mass, and diminished energy.
 Testosterone Replacement Therapy (TRT) can be a cornerstone of metabolic recalibration.
 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate (200mg/ml).
 This exogenous testosterone helps restore physiological levels, supporting lean muscle mass, bone density, and metabolic rate.

-To maintain the body’s and preserve fertility, adjunct medications are frequently incorporated.
+To maintain the body’s natural testosterone production and preserve fertility, adjunct medications are frequently incorporated.
 Gonadorelin, administered via subcutaneous injections twice weekly, stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are essential for testicular function.
 Another consideration is the potential for testosterone to convert into estrogen.

 To mitigate this, Anastrozole, an oral tablet taken twice weekly, can be prescribed to block this conversion, helping to reduce estrogen-related side effects.
 In some cases, Enclomiphene may also be included to further support LH and FSH levels, particularly when fertility preservation is a primary concern.